ikurotime/astro-portfolio-2023/src/content/posts/en/deploy-docker-containers-in-vps-with-github-actions.md

 ```bash
 docker build . -t ghcr.io/<username>/<image-name>:latest && docker push ghcr.io/<username>/<image-name>:latest
   ```
-The image will be pushed to the Github Container Registry.
+The image will be pushed to the GitHub Container Registry.

 In your server, you will need to repeat the steps 1 and 2 so the server can pull the image.